shagunsodhani/papers-I-read/site/_posts/2017-10-28-HARP - Hierarchical Representation Learning for Networks.md

 title: HARP - Hierarchical Representation Learning for Networks
 comments: True
 excerpt: HARP is an architecture to learn low-dimensional node embeddings by compressing the input graph into smaller graphs.
-tags: ['2017', 'Graph Representation', 'Network Representation', AI, Embedding, Graph, Network, SOTA]
+tags: ['2017', 'Graph Representation', AI, Embedding, Graph, SOTA]
 ---

 ## Introduction